joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 	Cut all faces and vertices of object below a moveable horizontal plane Subdivide
-	Basic dimensioning Ctrl +right click on two seperate object points to display the distacnce between them
+	Basic dimensioning Ctrl +right click on two seperate object points to display the distacnce between them Detect if named smartcard is inserted while the slicing window is open

 Fixed
 	Prevent preset names being loaded twice in flexipathcontrol